sage-code/eve/manual/data-types.md

 ```
 -- using type Day declared before
-given:
+given
   Day: v := Friday;
-begin:
+begin
   v += 1;
   expect v ≡ Saturday;
-ready;
+ready
 ```

 ## Gradual typing

-Gradual typing is a type system in which some variables may be given:types and the correctness of the typing is checked at compile-time (which is static typing) and some variables may be left un-typed and eventual type errors are reported at run-time (which is dynamic typing).
+Gradual typing is a type system in which some variables may be giventypes and the correctness of the typing is checked at compile-time (which is static typing) and some variables may be left un-typed and eventual type errors are reported at run-time (which is dynamic typing).
 To declare gradual types we use a polymorphic type called "Variant".

 **Variant Types**